4 ways to add WooCommerce product categories to the menu

 Add product category link to WordPress navigation block

-Select the “Product Category” link item, and then search for the specific category you want to add.
-Click on the category to add it to the menu.
+Select the “Product Category” link item, search for the specific category you want to add, and click on it to add it to the menu.

 Add WooCommerce category to menu via site editor

 If you wish to add a submenu item, click on the three dots next to the parent item and select the “Add submenu link” option.
 Follow the same process as mentioned above to add the desired category.
-If you add submenu items, depending on your theme, they may be displayed as drop-downs in your WooCommerce menu.
+Submenu items may be displayed as drop-downs in your WooCommerce menu, depending on your theme.

 Add WooCommerce subcategory to menu